prisma/specs/cli/README.md

 Examples

-  Setup Prisma for your existing database
+  Setup Prisma a new Prisma project
   $ prisma2 init

   Introspect an existing database